TEmplate 1

 Twenty-three days after the capture of Kabul, the hardline Islamist group unveils a new interim government.

-The all-male cabinet is led by Mohammad Hasan Akhund as prime minister in an acting capacity.
+The all-male cabinet is led by Mohammad Hasan Akhund, who serves as acting prime minister.

 9 – 10 October 2021

-Delegates from the Taliban and the United States held physical talks in the Qatari Capital, Doha.
+Delegates from the Taliban and the United States hold physical talks in Doha, the Qatari capital.

-The two-day meeting between both sides – the first since the Taliban returned to power featured discussions on human rights, security, and humanitarian assistance.
+The two-day meeting, the first since the Taliban’s return to power, features discussions on human rights, security, and humanitarian assistance.

 17 November 2021

-Acting Foreign Minister Amir Khan Muttaqi calls on the US Congress to release frozen Afghan assets worth nearly $9.5bn seized by Washington.
+Acting Foreign Minister Amir Khan Muttaqi calls on the US Congress to release nearly $9.5 billion in frozen Afghan assets seized by Washington.

 17 December 2021

-Saudi Arabia sent more than 65 tonnes of aid, including 1,647 food baskets to Afghanistan to help mitigate the unprecedented humanitarian crisis.
+Saudi Arabia sends more than 65 tonnes of aid, including 1,647 food baskets, to help mitigate Afghanistan’s worsening humanitarian crisis.

 24 January 2022

-The Taliban and Western envoys meet in Oslo, the Norwegian capital in a bid to address the serious Afghan humanitarian and economic crisis.
+The Taliban and Western envoys meet in Oslo, the Norwegian capital, to address the country’s deepening humanitarian and economic crisis.

 16 February 2022

-The Taliban delegation held discussions with EU and US diplomats in Qatar as the regime inter alia seeks to secure international legitimacy.
+A Taliban delegation holds discussions with EU and US diplomats in Qatar as the regime, among many other things, seeks to secure international legitimacy.

 23 March 2022